Fewdys/PostProcessingDisabler/README.md

 # PostProcessingDisabler

-#### A Mod That Disables All If Not Most Post Processing On World Join
+#### A VRChat Mod That Disables All If Not Most Post Processing On World Join